Skip to main content

 Use this feature when you want to obtain detailed GPU profile information for specific processes, particularly PyTorch programs.
 This feature allows you to obtain information equivalent to PyTorch Profiler from outside the running program instantaneously.
 To avoid performance degradation from detailed profiling, please obtain profiles only for necessary intervals.

-To enable this feature, you need to enable the following environment variables in the appropriate scope:
+To enable this feature, you need to set the following environment variables in the appropriate scope:

 export KINETO_USE_DAEMON=1